Surgical Assessments

 First assessment

-This must be done by a family doctor, nurse practitioner, endocrinologist or psychiatrist at a provincially recognized clinic.
+Your virtual assessment with a Foria clinician or your assessment with an external provider (such as a family doctor, nurse practitioner, endocrinologist or psychiatrist at a provincially recognized clinic).

 Step 2